entozoon/data-toggle-class/README.md

 ## Require (as appropriate):

 Include/Compile it however you wish.
-If using webpack, you might have something like:
+If using webpack, it could be as simple as:

-	require('/node_modules/data-toggle-class/js/data-toggle-class.js');
-	require('/bower_components/data-toggle-class/js/data-toggle-class.js');
+	require('data-toggle-class/js/data-toggle-class.js');